robblovell/ioton/.github/ISSUE_TEMPLATE/technical-change.md

 ### New Change, Reorganization, System or Architecture.

-Please describe the change to be made
+Please describe the change to be made.
+What are the technical requirements?

 ### Expected Benefit

-Please describe how the change benefit the code base or development speed
+Please describe how the change benefit the code base or development speed.
+This is the "why" of the needed change.

 ### Systems to be changed